Sports Grounds Safety Authority Act 2011

 Overview

-This bill renames the Football Licensing Authority (FLA) as the Sports Grounds Safety Authority (SGSA) and expands its powers.
-The SGSA will advise government ministers and other bodies on sports ground safety in the UK and internationally, with the ability to charge fees for certain advisory services.
+This bill changes the name of the Football Licensing Authority to the Sports Grounds Safety Authority and expands its powers.
+The expanded authority will provide advice on sports ground safety to various bodies and persons in the UK and internationally, subject to certain conditions and with potential fees for services rendered.

 Description